autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 ## Dear David Lynch, I Get It Now

 Back in February, Jaz and I drove to Long Beach, WA for a photo shoot.
 The journey from Seattle is about 3.5 hours.
-Once you get off I-5, the landscape unfurls into the familiar eeriness that pervades Washington’s most rural areas.
+Once you get off I-5, the landscape unfurls into the familiar eeriness that seems to pervade Washington’s most rural areas.
 Winding roads cut through misty lowlands, old-growth forests, and drowsy logging towns that straddle the seams of here and *there*; Places with no tourists, only outsiders.

 Here, it feels like every tree portends your doom.
 It's easy to see why David Lynch chose this region for *Twin Peaks.*